AustrianDataLAB/GeWoScout/infra/README.md

 # Terraform deployment
 This is how you should perform the deployment of this architecture.
+Because of some limitations this can only work in an environment which supports bash-like variables (linux, macOS, WSL...).

 ## Prerequisites
 The terraform will build the applications and deploy them, that's why you also need to install those tools: